killer400033/DAQ-Technical-Assessment/brainstorming.md

 DBCSignal is a class that contains all the details of a single signal in the database.
 From the DBCFrame, it is given just the information about one specific signal.
 It can also use this information to process a given 64 bit peice of information.

+To make an implementation of this fast, I made tried to make the processing required to calculate the value minimal, where if lots of dbc frames were being used, a hashmap could be used to quickly look up which DBCFrame matches the given ID, then extract the data.

 ## Telemetry

 ## Cloud